William Dougherty (composer)

-William “Bill” Dougherty (born 1988) is an American composer.
+William Dougherty (born 1988) is an American composer.
 He is the recipient of the 2021 Luciano Berio Rome Prize in Music Composition from the American Academy in Rome, the Charles Ives Scholarship from the American Academy of Arts and Letters, a Marshall Scholarship from the Marshall Aid Commemoration Commission, and residencies at the Civitella Ranieri Foundation, Cité Internationale des Arts, the Copland House, and the Internationalen Gesellschaft für Neue Musik (IGNM) Valais Residency at Schloss Leuk.

 Education

 Dougherty earned a BM degree from Temple University in 2010.
 He was awarded a Marshall Scholarship to pursue graduate studies at the Royal College of Music, where he earned an MMus in 2012 studying with Kenneth Hesketh and Mark-Anthony Turnage.
 From 2012 to 2014, Dougherty continued his studies with Georg Friedrich Haas as an Ergänzungsstudium student at the Hochschule für Musik Basel.
 In 2019, Dougherty completed the Cursus in computer music composition at IRCAM in Paris.
 He received his DMA degree from Columbia University in 2021 where he studied with Fred Lerdahl, George Lewis, and Georg Friedrich Haas.